Saudi Cup Night

 The festival is accompanied by cultural events in partnership with the Ministry of Culture, Saudi heritage fashion expert Dr. Laila Albassam, and illustrator Norah Sahman – who co-developed the Saudi Cup Dress Code.
 Attendees dress in styles inspired by the heritage costumes worn across the Kingdom.
 The event also offers traditional foods, live musical concerts, art shows, and performances from various parts of Saudi Arabia.

+Due to Ramadan restriction, 2026 & 2027 edition are moved to mid February.

 History

 2020

 The first edition of the Saudi Cup Night was first held on February 29, 2020, with the following races: $800,000 Samba Saudi Derby, $1.5 million Saudi Cup Sprint, $2.5 million Longines Turf Handicap, $1 million Mohamed Yousuf Naghi Motors Cup, $1 million stc 1351 Turf Sprint, $20 million Saudi Cup won by Maximum Security.

 2021

 The second edition was held on February 20, 2021.
 All of the races from 2020 were renewed but some were renamed and purses increased which were the following: $1.5 million Saudi Derby, $1.5 million Riyadh Dirt Sprint, $2.5 million Red Sea Turf, $1 million Neom Cup Turf.
 Mishriff won the Saudi Cup in this meeting, becoming the first European-bred, European-trained horse to win the race.